EvanZhao119/evanzhao119.github.io/_posts/spring/2025-07-16-spring-ioc-aop-refresh-beanfactory-beandefinition.md

 > ***Note (Spring Boot 3.x)***: Spring Boot has increasingly moved away from XML-based configuration in favor of annotations and Java-based configurations (`@Configuration`, `@ComponentScan`, etc.), making traditional XML bean definitions less common in modern applications.

-## BeanFactory: The Core of IoC Container
+## BeanFactory: The Core of IoC Container in Spring Framework and Spring Boot
 A `BeanFactory` is the **factory responsible for managing and instantiating beans** in Spring.
 During the execution of `refresh()`, the method `obtainFreshBeanFactory()` is called to retrieve or initialize the `BeanFactory`.

 ### In Spring Framework